-The RATE project, a group of young-earth creationists exploring the possibility that accelerated nuclear decay in earth's early history could explain the evidence for large quantities of nuclear daughter products (Vardiman [18] and Vardiman, et al. [19]), has begun to collect evidence that nuclear processes were, in fact, accelerated for periods of time in the historical past.
+The RATE project, a group of young-earth creationists exploring the possibility that accelerated nuclear decay in earth's early history could explain the evidence for large quantities of nuclear daughter products (Vardiman, 2000; Vardiman et al., in press), has begun to collect evidence that nuclear processes were, in fact, accelerated for periods of time in the historical past.
 This acceleration of nuclear processes doesn't appear to be limited to events on the earth, but may have been caused by cosmological effects which are universal in their extent.
 Such causes would likely have produced many changes, including process rates in the sun.
-Humphreys [7] suggests that these changes would be consistent with a greater solar intensity during these periods.
+D.R.
+Humphreys, (2001) in a personal communication suggests that these changes would be consistent with a greater solar intensity during these periods.